 Disabling ADF Faces UI component on the client-side could be tricky sometimes.You basically need to set unsecure="disabled" and clientComponent="true".
-But if you use button.setProperty('disabled', true) on a commandButton, your button will still look like undisabled (though it won't invoke action event), proper style class and 'disabled' attribute will not be applied to the button element.
+But if you use button.setProperty('disabled', true)

 To properly disable button you can use script like this: